HarperDB/documentation/docs/harperdb-studio/manage-schemas-browse-data.md

 #### Filter Table Data

-1) Click the magnifying glass icon (Browse Magnifier Icon) at the top right of the table browser.
+1) Click the magnifying glass icon at the top right of the table browser.
 2) This expands the search filters.
 3) The results will be filtered appropriately.

 #### Load CSV Data

-1) Click the data icon (Studio Data Icon) at the top right of the table browser.
+1) Click the data icon at the top right of the table browser.
 You will be directed to the CSV upload page where you can choose to import a CSV by URL or upload a CSV file.
 2) To import a CSV by URL:
    1) Enter the URL in the **CSV file URL** textbox.
    2) Click **Import From URL**.